Birds Nest Cookies

 Yes, freeze in a single layer in an airtight container without the eggs.
 Just thaw for 10–15 minutes before serving.

-When you make these leave a comment and review below and let me know what you think!
+When you make these, leave a comment and review below — I’d love to know how they turned out!

 Birds nest cookies.